cybera/jsp-zeek/README.md

 ```

 ## Logging JSON
-Add the following line to docker/files/local.zeek.append and rebuild container
+Add the following line to `docker/files/local.zeek.append` and rebuild container
 ```
 redef LogAscii::use_json = T;
 ```

+**Note**: Logging JSON breaks the ability to use the zeek command line tools such as `zeek-cut`. `jq` is the recommended
+tool when JSON is enabled.

 ## Adding additional Root CA(s)
 Zeek uses its own root CA store based on [Mozilla's](https://docs.zeek.org/en/stable/scripts/base/protocols/ssl/mozilla-ca-list.zeek.html).